QxLabIreland/audio-feature-extraction/README.md

 # Audio Feature Extraction
 Audio feature extraction computes typical features used in audio research.
 The script automatically integrates features from frame-level to clip-level and stores the values in a csv file.
-The motivation behind this script is that I like to automate boring stuff.
+This script is good for automating boring stuff.

 ## Feature List
 The script computes the following features plus some audio quality metrics.
 For each feature, the actual values and the first order difference (FOD) are computed except where indicated.